xtk93x/Leaflet.TileLayer.ColorFilter/README.md

 ![sidebyside](https://raw.githubusercontent.com/xtk93x/Leaflet.TileLayer.ColorFilter/master/readme-files/sidebyside.png)

-> **Important.**
+> **Important: Breaking Changes in v2.0.0**
+> *   For existing projects on Leaflet 1.x, you can continue using `v1.2.5` of this plugin without any changes.
->  With the release of Leaflet 2.0, which introduced significant changes (see [Leaflet 2.0 Alpha release notes](https://leafletjs.com/2025/05/18/leaflet-2.0.0-alpha.html)), a major update to this plugin was required.
-Leaflet.TileLayer.ColorFilter v2.0.0 introduces breaking changes that simplify usage, prevent conflicts, and ensure compatibility with both modern and legacy Leaflet versions.
-For more details, see the [Upgrading to Leaflet.TileLayer.ColorFilter v2.0.0](#upgrading-to-leaflettilelayercolorfilter-v200) section.
+> *   With the release of [Leaflet 2.0](https://leafletjs.com/2025/05/18/leaflet-2.0.0-alpha.html), this plugin has been updated to v2.0.0.
+This version introduces breaking changes to simplify usage and ensure compatibility.
+For details, please see the [Upgrading section](#upgrading-to-leaflettilelayercolorfilter-v200).

 ## Demos